CTC97/ruby_multiplayer/README.md

 Simple spritesheet class, needs to be cleaned up, but works within entity class.
 ### tilesheet.rb
 Similar to the spritesheet class, but takes tilemap in.
 2d array is used to draw tiles based on tilesheet.
 This 2d array will be stored server side.
+### camera.rb
+Small camera class built on top of Gosu.translate that focuses on the passed object (in this case, the player/entity).

 <img src="other/screenshot_2-10_b.png" alt="screenshot" width="600"/>